marcelpetrick/DevNotes/BeenThereSeenThat/20230509_aicamp_workshop_LLM_Ops_and_AI_agents/README.md

 * to run those agents, you need an LLM-platform - the engine: without that engine nothing works
 ![](img11.png)
 ![](img12.png)
-* need some capabilities to run those agents bklocks -> chain blocks to create AI agents -> deployment & monitoring -> AI agent
+* need some capabilities to run those agents blocks -> chain blocks to create AI agents -> deployment & monitoring -> AI agent
 ![](img13.png)
 ![](img14.png)
 * data scientists are using AI to build AI